pedro048/Neural_Network_Road-Traffic-Accidents_MLOps/README.md

   - Configure what to optimize with loss function
   - Fix vanishing gradient with relu
   - Accelerate learning with batch normalization

+Applied techniques to improve the generalization

+  - Decouple layers with dropout
+  - Halt training at the right time with early stopping

 ### **2.5 - Test**